edeprince3/pdaggerq/README.md

 4. Strings are defined in Python using the ahat_helper class, which has the following functions:

+    # add_operator_product:

-    add_operator_product: set strings corresponding to a product of operators.
-Currently supported operators include general one-body operators ('h(p,q)'), antisymetrized two-body operators ('g(p,q,r,s)'), singles (de-)excitation amplitudes ('l1(i,a)' and 't1(a,i)'), and doubles (de-)excitation amplitudes ('l2(i,j,a,b)' and 't2(a,b,i,j)').
+    set strings corresponding to a product of operators.

+        add_operator_product( 0.5, ['h(p,q)','t1(a,i)','t2(c,d,k,l)'])

+    Currently supported operators include

+    a general one-body operator
+        'h(p,q)'

+    an antisymetrized two-body operator
+        'g(p,q,r,s)'

+    a pair of creation/annihilation operators, p*q
+        'e(p,q)'

+    singles (de-)excitation amplitudes
+        'l1(i,a)'
+        't1(a,i)'

+    doubles (de-)excitation amplitudes
+        'l2(i,j,a,b)'
+        't2(a,b,i,j)'

     Note that the factor of 1/4 associated with t2, l2, and g are handled internally.

-        add_operator_product( 0.5, ['h(p,q)','t1(a,i)','t2(c,d,k,l)'])
+    # add_commutator:

-    add_commutator: set strings corresponding to a commutator of two operators.
+    set strings corresponding to a commutator of two operators.
 If one of the operators is t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_commutator(1.0, ['h(p,q)','t2(a,b,i,j)'])